 Children in the Front Seat

 Florida law does not prohibit children from riding in the front seat of a vehicle.
-However, the CDC recommends that all children aged 12 and under be buckled in the back seat of the vehicle because airbags can be very dangerous for young children.
+However, the CDC recommends that all children aged 12 and under be buckled in the back seat of the vehicle because airbags can be very dangerous for young children causing significant airbag injuries.
 Buckling children in the middle section of the back seat ensures that they are in the safest spot in the vehicle.
+Read more on front seat requirements in Florida.

 Contact an Experienced Attorney.